Sleep Calculator

 How to Use the Sleep Calculator

-• If you know your wake-up time: Enter it, and the calculator will tell you when you should go to bed.
+• Set your wake-up time: The calculator will suggest when you should go to sleep.

-• Improves focus and mental clarity throughout the day
+• Feel more focused and productive throughout the day

 • Adults (18–64 years): 7–9 hours